 What happens if the CENTUS pricegoes beyond the reasonable volatility?

-- Suppose you want to issue 100 BILLEX.
+- Suppose you want to issue 100 BILLEX tokens.

-- Suppose that there are three buy orders on the order book: One bid for 80 BILLEX at 0.8 CENTUS each, one bid for 80 BILLEX at 0.6 CENTUS each, and one bid for 80 BILLEX at 0.4 CENTUS each.
+- Assume there are three buy orders on the order book: one bid for 80 BILLEX at 0.8 CENTUS each, one bid for 80 BILLEX at 0.6 CENTUS each, and one bid for 80 BILLEX at 0.4 CENTUS each.

-- The system will compute the clearing price, which is a single price at which all offered BILLEX would have been bought at.
-Here, the clearing price is 0.6 CENTUS.
+- The system calculates the clearing price, which is the single price at which all offered BILLEX tokens would be purchased.
+In this case, the clearing price is 0.6 CENTUS.

-- The system will fill the winning bids at the clearing price: The first user will receive 80 BILLEX in exchange for 80 * 0.6 = 48 coins, and the second user will receive 20 BILLEX in exchange for 20 * 0.6 = 12 coins.
+- The system fulfills the winning bids at the clearing price: the first user will receive 80 BILLEX in exchange for 80 * 0.6 = 48 coins, and the second user will receive 20 BILLEX in exchange for 20 * 0.6 = 12 coins.